adam10603/GTAVFlags/README.md

 The JSON's structure is backwards-compatible with [IKT's version](https://github.com/E66666666/GTAVHandlingInfo), just to make it easy to switch between them.

 This version contains additional properties compared to IKT's.
 I added an `author` property for easier distinction, as well as a `bit` property to each flag.
-The `bit` properties are only there for human readers.
+The `bit` properties are mostly there for human readers.

 ## Version history